 Ease of Use (15% weighting)

-Our team of expert reviewers design numerically-based tests that provide us with impartial data to help rank these ovens relative to one another.
-We then back up those statistics with real-world cooking experience to relate on a personal level.
+Our team of expert reviewers designs numerically based tests that provide us with impartial data to help rank these ovens relative to one another.
+We then back up those statistics with real-world cooking experiences to relate personally.
 An extended testing period allows us to spend significant time getting acquainted with the intricacies of each oven.
 The pizza ovens included in this review have undergone 405 individual tests, baking nearly 100 pizzas over the course of many months.
-But at the end of the day, it is our side-by-side comparative testing that allows us to definitively break down the pros and cons of 15 of the best pizza ovens on the market.
+But at the end of the day, our side-by-side comparative testing allows us to break down the pros and cons of the best pizza ovens on the market.

 Analysis and Test Results

 As with all our assessments, value is a relative metric.
 Rather than considering price alone, we weigh how the price compares against a product's quality and performance.
-If something costs less but performs better than directly comparable products, it holds a greater value.
+It holds a greater value if something costs less but performs better than directly comparable products.
 Similarly, if something is designed with longevity in mind, it is more valuable than something that will soon become obsolete.
 To develop a complete picture of the marketplace, we compare product values directly to one another.
-Sometimes the most expensive products are not the best in their class, but that happens to hold true in this instance.
+Sometimes, the most expensive products are not the best in their class, but that holds true in this instance.

-The Gozney Roccbox carries an above-average price tag but displays superior performance in nearly every aspect of pizza making.
-Similarly, the Breville Smart Oven Pizzaiolo is high priced but is the only oven capable of producing restaurant-quality pies from the comfort of your indoor kitchen.
+The Gozney Roccbox is above-averagely priced but performs superiorly in nearly every aspect of pizza making.
+Similarly, the Breville Smart Oven Pizzaiolo is expensive but is the only oven capable of producing restaurant-quality pies from the comfort of your indoor kitchen.
 On the other hand, the BakerStone Original offers a quality pizza on par with higher-performance ovens but costs half as much.

 Cooking Performance

 The fastest cook times tend to follow along the lines of the most efficient ovens, namely the ones whose portable design best approximates a commercial-grade oven.
-Both the Bertello and Gozney Roccbox are capable of turning out pizzas in less than 90 seconds, the amount of time established by the AVPN, the international regulatory committee that defines the rules of Neapolitan pizza making.
-While the Solo Stove Pi is capable of producing a Neapolitan-style pizza in as little as two minutes, we found that it actually bakes a better pie if you cook for a minute more on its ideal, medium heat setting.
+The Bertello Outdoor, Gozney Roccbox, and Ooni Karu 12G are capable of turning out pizzas in less than 90 seconds, the amount of time established by the AVPN, the international regulatory committee that defines the rules of Neapolitan pizza making.
+While the Solo Stove Pi can produce a Neapolitan-style pizza in as little as two minutes, we found that it bakes a better pie if you cook for a minute more on its ideal, medium heat setting.

 Every pizza lover has a particular style they claim to be best, and speed isn't always a factor.
 In fact, many pizzas require longer bake times to achieve the qualities of their signature style.
 The Breville Pizzaiolo is the only oven we tested that offers presets for four distinct styles of pizza, including Neapolitan, thin & crispy Tavern-style, New York, and Chicago-style Deep Dish.
 Regardless of your taste preferences, we can all agree that it only takes one bite to tell whether or not you're about to enjoy a good slice of pizza.

 Though subjective in nature, pizza quality is inextricably tied to cooking performance.
 The fastest and most insulated ovens mentioned before can all produce beautiful Neapolitan-style pizzas.
 But those who appreciate a pizza with a crispier crust should consider the Mont Alpi Portable and Cuisinart Alfrescamore, as well as the stylistically versatile BakerStone Original.
-Baking steels — and, in particular, The Original Baking Steel — surprised us with its ability to consistently cook a near-perfect New York slice.
-The Camp Chef Italia Artisan also makes a quality NY-style pie, and it should be noted that this wide-mouthed oven is one of the few capable of baking a full-size, 18" pizza.
+Baking steels — and, in particular, The Original Baking Steel — surprised us with its ability to cook a near-perfect New York slice consistently.

 Get Yourself an Infrared Thermometer